PhaserEditor2D/PhaserEditor2D-v3-docs/animations-editor/auto-build-animations.rst

     * ``ant-5`` frame
     * ``ant-6`` frame

 Some texture packing tools include the extension of the images in the name of the frames, for example, ``ant-1.png``.
-It breaks the algorithm of extract the prefix of a frame.
-For that reason, it first does a removal of all the image extensions of the frame names, if it is the case.
+It breaks the algorithm of extracting the prefix of a frame.
+For that reason, it first does the removal of all the image extensions of the frame names, if it is the case.
 Then ``ant-1.png`` is converted to ``ant-1``, and the prefix will be ``ant``.